-During the preparation of the Cobb County PY2019 Action Plan, a Public Review Meeting was held on Tuesday, October 23, 2018 to obtain comments on the 70% recommendations for PY2019 CDBG, HOME, and ESG.
-All comments received can be found below.
-A 30-day comment period commenced on Monday, September 24, 2018 and concluded Tuesday, October 23, 2018 for the public to review and provide comments on the Annual Action Plan.
-The plan was available for review in hard copy at the Cobb County CDBG Program Office and on the CDBG Program Office website: www.cobbcounty.org/cdbg.
+During the preparation of the PY2020 Annual Action Plan draft, a Public Review Meeting will be held on Tuesday, October 8, 2019 to obtain comments on the PY2020 Annual Action Plan draft and funding recommendations for PY2020 CDBG, HOME, and ESG Programs.
+A 30-day comment period will commence on Monday, September 23, 2019 and conclude Tuesday, October 22, 2019.
+The PY2020 Action Plan draft was available for review in hard copy at the Cobb County CDBG Program Office, located at 192 Anderson Street, Suite 150, Marietta, GA 30060 and on the Cobb County CDBG Program Office's website: www.cobbcounty.org/cdbg.